lockermanwxlf/Tiktok-Scraper/README.md

 1) Set `OUTPUT_DIRECTORY` in [config.json](config.json) if you want to.
 By default, posts are saved to 'Tiktok-Scraper/output'.

 2) Add profiles you want to download posts for in [profiles.csv](profiles.csv).
 User posts are stored in '`OUTPUT_DIRECTORY`/`Directory`'.
+For now `RecoveryId` is useless.

-3) Run the program.
+4) Run the program.
 In the command line, you can do:
 ```bash
 python main.py
 ```